The-Distributed-Computing-Project/Distributed-Compute-Coin/README.md

 # Distributed Compute Coin
 A unique blockchain built in C#, with a client for trading, a host for distribution, and a miner for mining.
 This crypto can be bought, traded, sold, or used just like any other.
 What sets it apart though is how it can be used.
-I am implementing a system into it just like the Folding@home project with distributed computing power.
-Anybody will be able to submit code to be computed or hosted across the peer-to-peer network, and will pay for that using this crypto.
+It is based on sharing mining hardware with developers to run their programs better and compute a lot of data, quickly.
+Anybody can submit code to be run across the peer-to-peer network, and will pay for that using this crypto.

 If you want to learn more, please feel free to go to [the wiki.](https://github.com/sam-astro/DC-Blockchain-Cryptocurrency/wiki)